yukihamada/pheditor/README.md

 2. Save File `Ctrl (CMD) + Shift + S`
 3. Switch between file manager and editor `Esc`
 4. Double click on file name to view in browser window/tab.

+**Using without password:**

+You can empty the `PASSWORD` constant in the source code to access the script without the password.
+But it is highly recommended to use it and change the default password after installation.